HIV/AIDS in Africa: Medical factors

-Circumcision

-According to a 2007 report, male and female circumcision were statistically associated with an increased incidence of HIV infection among the females in Kenya and the males in Kenya, Lesotho, and Tanzania who self-reported that they both underwent the procedure and were virgins.
-"Among adolescents, regardless of sexual experience, circumcision was just as strongly associated with prevalent HIV infection."
-Circumcised adults, however, were statistically less likely to be HIV positive than their uncircumcised counterparts, especially among older age groups.

-Similarly, a randomized, controlled intervention trial in South Africa from 2005 found that male circumcision "provides a degree of protection against acquiring HIV infection [by males], equivalent to what a vaccine of high efficacy would have achieved".

-Medical suspicion

 There are high levels of medical suspicion throughout Africa, and there is evidence that such distrust may have a significant impact on the use of medical services.
-The distrust of modern medicine is sometimes linked to theories of a "Western Plot" of mass sterilization or population reduction, perhaps a consequence of several high-profile incidents involving western medical practitioners.
+The distrust of modern medicine is sometimes linked to theories of a "Western Plot" of mass sterilization or population reduction.
+Author Harriet A. Washington argues that this may be due to several high-profile incidents involving western medical practitioners.

 Pharmaceutical industry

-African countries are also still fighting against what they perceive as unfair practices in the international pharmaceutical industry.
+Africans are still fighting against unethical human experimentation and other practices of unfair treatment by the pharmaceutical industry.
 Medical experimentation occurs in Africa on many medications, but once approved, access to the drug is difficult.

 South African scientists in a combined effort with American scientists from Gilead Sciences recently tested and found effective a tenofovir-based anti-retroviral vaginal gel that could be used as pre-exposure prophylaxis.
 Testing of this gel was conducted at the University of KwaZulu-Natal in Durban, South Africa.
 The FDA in the US is in the process of reviewing the drug for approval for US use.
 The AIDS/HIV epidemic has led to the rise in unethical medical experimentation in Africa.

 Since the epidemic is widespread, African governments sometimes relax their laws in order to get research conducted in their countries which they would otherwise not afford.
-However, global organizations such as the Clinton Foundation, are working to reduce the cost of HIV/AIDS medications in Africa and elsewhere.
-For example, the philanthropist Inder Singh oversaw a program which reduced the cost of pediatric HIV/AIDS drugs by between 80 and 92 percent by working with manufacturers to reduce production and distribution costs.
+Global organizations such as the Clinton Foundation, are working to reduce the cost of HIV/AIDS medications in Africa and elsewhere.
+For example, the philanthropist Inder Singh oversaw a program which reduced the cost of paediatric HIV/AIDS drugs by between 80 and 92 percent by working with manufacturers to reduce production and distribution costs.
 Manufacturers often cite distribution and production difficulties in developing markets, which create a substantial barrier to entry.